-In contrast, both scenarios project a decrease in the frequency of extreme wind events compared to the reference period.
-Extreme wind events with a shows opposing trends across different periods under 10-year return period in the reference scenario are both scenarios.
-While heavy precipitation follows a expected to occur once every 63 years under the decreasing trend under the RCP4.5 scenario, it is RCP4.5 scenario and once every 46 years under the
+The incidence of the heavy precipitation hazard shows opposing trends across different periods under 10-year return period in the reference scenario are both scenarios.
+While heavy precipitation follows a expected to occur once every 63 years under the decreasing trend under the RCP4.5 scenario, it is RCP4.5 scenario and once every 46 years under the expected to increase under the RCP8.5 scenario.
+RCP8.5 scenario by the end of the century.